Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 And Ivy needs these static fields to properly work, so are we stuck until every library we use ship the new version?

-Hopefuly no, we aren't 😊.
+Hopefully no, we aren't 😅.
 The Angular team built a "compatibility compiler", `ngcc`.
 This compiler has one critical task: it takes the `node_modules` of your application,